KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 ### Goal

-The goal is to show only symbols that are moving sufficiently independently from the two market leaders:
+The main goal is to show symbols that are moving sufficiently independently from the two market leaders:
 - `BTCUSDT`
 - `ETHUSDT`

+There is also a temporary validation mode that shows symbols whose graphs are sufficiently similar to the leaders instead.

 ### Current filter rule